SpringsFern/FileStreamBot/README.md

 `MODE` should be set to secondary if you only want to use the server for serving files

-`LINK_LIMIT`: Limit Number of Links a User Can Generate.
-Value should be a Number

 ## How to use the bot

 :warning: **Before using the  bot, don't forget to add all the bots (multi-client ones too) to the `BIN_CHANNEL` as an admin**